-3.3.3 Qualifying disability expenditure
+3.3.3 Qualifying medical expenses for a disability

-Only expenditure prescribed by the Commissioner and which is necessarily incurred and paid for by the taxpayer in consequence of a disability, qualifies for an AMTC under section 6B, but is subject to certain limitations.
-These expenses are set out in the List of Qualifying Physical Impairment or Disability Expenditure, published by SARS on 1 March 2012 (see Annexure B).
+Expenditure prescribed by the Commissioner and which is necessarily incurred and paid for by the taxpayer in consequence of a disability, qualifies for an AMTC under section 6B, but is subject to certain limitations, depending on the category within which a taxpayer falls. (see 3.6) These expenses are set out in the List of Qualifying Physical Impairment or Disability Expenditure, published by SARS on 1 March 2012 (see Annexure B).

-A "disability"18 means -
+A "disability"22 means -

-a moderate to severe limitation of a person's ability to function or perform daily activities as a result of a physical, sensory, communication, intellectual or mental impairment, if the limitation-
+"a moderate to severe limitation of a person's ability to function or perform daily activities as a result of a physical, sensory, communication, intellectual or mental impairment, if the limitation-

-- (a) has lasted or has a prognosis of lasting more than a year; and - (b) is diagnosed by a duly registered medical practitioner in accordance with criteria prescribed by the Commissioner.
+- (a) has lasted or has a prognosis of lasting more than a year; and - (b) is diagnosed by a duly registered medical practitioner in accordance with criteria prescribed by the Commissioner".

 The expense must be in consequence of a disability suffered by the taxpayer or any dependant of the taxpayer.
-The expense will only qualify if it was necessarily incurred and paid by the taxpayer.19
+The expense will only qualify if it was necessarily incurred and paid by the taxpayer.

 The terms "necessarily incurred" and "in consequence of" are not defined in the Act; therefore, they retain their ordinary meaning.
-"Necessary" is defined as "required to be done...needed", while "consequence" is defined as "a result or effect; as a result".20 In their context within the Act, these phrases mean that there must be a direct link between the
+"Necessary" is defined as "required to be done...needed", while "consequence" is defined as "a result or effect; as a result".
+In their context within the Act, these phrases mean that there must be a direct link between the expenditure incurred and the disability, and the item or service acquired must be necessary to alleviate or support such disability.
+This means that a prescribed expense does not automatically qualify for an AMTC by mere reason of its listing.